1971 Dime Value Checker: Errors List, “D” , “S” & No Mint Mint Mark Worth

 1971-S Proof Dime Value

-Current market values range from $0.15-$0.33 for average condition examples to up to $33.33 for certified mint state specimens, with a PR69 example achieving an auction record of $83 in March 2012.
-The set is described as “easy and affordable to assemble in high grade” making it “a great entry-level project for those interested in 10-cent pieces”.
+Current market values range from $0.15–$0.33 for average ungraded examples up to approximately $33 for certified high-grade specimens.
+A PR-69 example achieved $83 at auction in March 2012.
+The set is widely considered an easy and affordable entry-level project for beginning Roosevelt dime collectors.

 1971-S Proof Dime Price/Grade Chart